Home Care Instructions

 - Should you experience discomfort that cannot be controlled with the above medications, or should swelling develop, please contact this office immediately.

-- The office telephone is answered from 7:45am to 5:00pm Monday through Friday.
+- The office telephone is answered from 7:45am to 5:00pm Monday through Thursday, and 7:45am to 4:30pm on Friday.
 Our answering service is availabe to contact your doctor for you after hours and on the weekends.
 If you need to call after hours, please have your pharmacy phone number available.

 - If you experience swelling or a fever that was not present at the time of your treatment, or if you had swelling at the time of your treatment and it has increased, please call our office.

-- The opening in your tooth has a temporary filling – we advise that you see your dentist as soon as possible for a permanent restoration such as a crown, onlay, filling, etc.
+- The opening in your tooth has a temporary filling – we advise that you see your dentist within 30 days for a permanent restoration such as a crown, onlay, filling, etc.

 - Not having the tooth permanently restored may result in the loss of your tooth.